 ** only issued as proof coins in 2007, 2008, 2017

-The obverse side of the British Platinum Britannias shows a portrait of Queen Elizabeth II.
+A portrait of Queen Elizabeth II appears on the obverse side of each British Platinum Britannia coin.
 She is depicted in profile wearing her royal tiara.
 The image of her majesty is Jody Clark's official "Fifth Portrait" that can also be seen on the gold and silver version of the coins as well as on other British bullion coins.
 The obverse side's background design features a guilloché pattern.
 The legal tender face value is also engraved on the coin's obverse side.

 The standard reverse design of all Britannia coins depicts a helmet-clad standing Britannia holding an olive branch and shield in her left hand and a long trident in her right.
 The coin's weight, platinum purity and year of mintage also appears on the reverse side.

 Britannia was first depicted on coins of ancient Rome during the rule of Emperor Hadrian.
 In those times, Britannia was used as a term for the area that is now Great Britain.
 It may have been the similar-looking Roman figure Boudica that inspired the creation of Britannia's image.